Former Auburn Police Officer Named as Suspect in East Area Rapist Case

+SACRAMENTO -- A former police officer has been arrested, suspected of being the East Area Rapist.

-Joseph James DeAngelo, 72, was arrested at his Citrus Heights home on Canyon Oak Drive late Tuesday night, and was booked into jail on two counts of murder.
+Joseph James DeAngelo, 72, was arrested at his Citrus Heights home on Canyon Oak Drive.
+An arrest warrant was issued on Tuesday for two counts of murder with special circumstances for the February 1978 murders of Bryan and Katie Maggiore in Rancho Cordova.

+According to the Associated Press, DeAngelo now faces a total of eight counts of murder.

+Sacramento County District Attorney Anne Marie Schubert announced charges have already been filed against DeAngelo for the 1978 double murder.
+He is also facing murder charges out of Ventura County for the deaths of Charlene and Lyman Smith on March 13, 1980.

 Neighbors told FOX40 they saw DeAngelo as a "nice guy" but was occasionally prone to profane outbursts heard throughout the neighborhood.